 Once we elect those politicians, we have to keep them accountable for their promises and we have to offer them constructive criticism.
 You are allowed to criticize the politicians you elect if they are not meeting your standards.
 You are allowed to hold them accountable for the promises they make on the campaign trail.
 You must do these things so that your politicians keep up with the statements they made to you.
 If they were elected on these principals and ideologies, you are allowed to hold them accountable to them.

 I put this close to last on the list because I understand that it is not always easy to protest.
-I have never attended a protest, although I would like to attend one one day.
+I have never attended a protest, although I would like to attend a protest one day.
 There are so many other things you can do to serve those you align yourself with.
-Protesting though, is a great way to do that.
-If you can find a protest in your area I highly encourage you to attend that protest.
+Protesting is a great way to do that.
+If you can find a protest in your area, I highly encourage you to attend that protest.